 - Water well.

-- You can also put a layer of much (wood chips, leaves, grass clipping are fine) on around the plant, leaving a couple inches clear around the stem.
+- You can also put a layer of mulch (wood chips, leaves, grass clipping are fine) on around the plant, leaving a couple inches clear around the stem.
 This will help prevent weeds and hold water in the soil.

 For the first year, treat your native seedling like a conventional perennial.
 Check it every day during the first few weeks it is planted.
 Poke your finger in the ground.
 If the soil is dry a couple inches down, it’s time to water.
 In following years, the plant should not need any extra water except in times of extended drought.

 Do not fertilize native plants.
-Fertilizer can promote excess growth.
+Fertilizer can promote weeds and excess growth.